Andy Burnham: Foreign policy

+Burnham held introductory phone calls with United States president Donald Trump, Ukrainian president Volodymyr Zelenskyy, and European Commission president Ursula von der Leyen shortly after taking office on 20 July 2026.
+In his first official international conversation, Burnham congratulated President Trump on a successful World Cup hosting tournament, outlined plans for British reindustrialisation, and extended an invitation to visit Manchester for the upcoming G20 summit, while Trump detailed that they discussed trade, North Sea oil, and military alliances.
+During his subsequent dialogue with President Zelenskyy, Burnham reaffirmed that the United Kingdom's diplomatic, military, and political backing for Ukraine amidst the Russian invasion remains steadfast and unchanged under his new government.
+To conclude his initial round of foreign diplomacy, Burnham spoke with Ursula von der Leyen to express a desire to build a closer and more ambitious relationship with the European Union, resulting in an agreement for their respective teams to coordinate toward a UK-EU summit later in the year.

 Political views

-Burnham has said that he joined the Labour Party at the age of 15 after having been "radicalised" by the UK miners' strike (1984–85).
-Ideologically, he identifies as a socialist.
+Burnham has said that he joined the Labour Party at the age of 15.
+He identifies as a socialist.
 In his 2010 leadership bid Burnham emphasised his philosophy of "aspirational socialism", which he described as redistributive, collectivist and internationalist.
+He has been cited as being a social democrat, favouring stronger public services but not fully opposing a market economy.

-He is a strong opponent of nationalism, which he has described as an "ugly brand of politics".
+Burnham is a strong opponent of nationalism, which he has described as an "ugly brand of politics".
 In 2020, Iain Martin of The Times described Burnham as a "former Blairite" and associated with New Labour.
-In a 2010 interview with Andrew Marr, Burnham said he was proud of his association with New Labour.
-As Mayor of Greater Manchester, Burnham has rejected the approach taken by New Labour on housing and transport but has remained committed to New Labour's "tough on crime" approach.
+In a 2010 interview on The Andrew Marr Show, Burnham said New Labour "did great things during its thirteen years in office" but "there was a perception that we weren't listening to people."
+As mayor of Greater Manchester, Burnham rejected the approach taken by New Labour on housing and transport, but remained committed to its "tough on crime, tough on the causes of crime" approach.
 Politically, Burnham places himself on the soft left of the Labour Party.
-His politics have been described as soft left by a number of media outlets, including the Financial Times, the New Statesman, and LabourList.
+He has been described as soft left by a number of media outlets, including the Financial Times, the New Statesman, and LabourList.
+Following his election as Labour Party leader in 2026, Burnham described Neil Kinnock, Labour's leader when he joined the party, as his inspiration.

-Burnham supports the use of all-women shortlists for parliamentary candidate selections.
-He is a supporter of LGBT rights and voted in favour of same-sex marriage in 2013.
-In an interview in The Daily Telegraph in October 2007, Burnham said: "I think it's better when children are in a home where their parents are married" and "it's not wrong that the tax system should recognise commitment and marriage".